-In this category 4-H'ers have the opportunity to create exhibits about all-terrain vehicles, fire, and tractor safety.
+In this category 4-H members have the opportunity to create exhibits about all-terrain vehicles, fire, and tractor safety.
 In addition, participants can also create informational exhibits about basic safety strategies.
-Through involvement in this category, 4-H'ers will be better educated about personal safety and have the knowledge base to educate others about safety.
+Through involvement in this category, 4-H members will be better educated about personal safety and have the knowledge base to educate others about safety.
 For more resources and materials in this category refer to the resource section at the bottom of the page.

-sf Class 1 First Aid Kit - (SF110) - A first aid kit is a good way to organize supplies in an emergency.
-The kit should be assembled in a container appropriate for the kit's intended use.
-A description of where the kit will be stored and examples of specific emergencies for the situation should be included in the exhibit.
+sf Class 1 General Purpose First Aid Kit - (SF110) -

+A first aid kit is a good way to organize supplies in an emergency.
+The kit should be assembled in a container appropriate for use in a home.
+A description of where the kit will be stored and examples of specific emergencies the kit is designed for should be included in the exhibit.
 The kit should include a written inventory and purpose statement for included items.
-Items should cover the following areas: airway and breathing, bleeding control, burn treatment, infectious disease protection, fracture care and miscellaneous supplies, Use Citizen Safety manual, 4-H 425, pages 6 & 7 for guidelines.
+Consider items needed to cover the following areas of first aid: airway and breathing, bleeding control, treatment. infectious disease burn protection, fracture care and miscellaneous supplies, Use Citizen Safety manual, 4-H 425, pages 6 & 7 for guidelines.